barumau/pandunia/engli/dunia_bax.md

 English and Chinese.

     English:   I love you, and you love me.
-    Pandunia:  mi ama tu, tu ama mi.
+    Pandunia:  me ama te, te ama me.
     Chinese:   Wǒ ài nǐ, nǐ ài wǒ. (我爱你，你爱我。)

-The verb **bey** is used when the object of an action comes first in the sentence.
+The verb **beyu** is used when the object of an action comes first in the sentence.
 (This is the so called passive sentence.)

     English:   The apples were eaten.
-    Pandunia:  aple bey nyama.
+    Pandunia:  aple beyu nyama.
     Chinese:   Píngguǒ bèi chī le. (苹果被吃了。)

-**Bey** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".
+**beyu** is a loan word from Standard Chinese, but it is also close to some uses of English "to be".

     English:   It can not be eaten.
-    Pandunia:  ye no bila bey nyama.
+    Pandunia:  le ni bila beyu nyama.
     Chinese:   Tā bù néng bèi chī. (它不能被吃。)

 Like Chinese, Pandunia doesn't mark verbs with a word like "to".

     English:   I invite him to drink coffee.
-    Pandunia:  mi bita ye nyama kafe.
+    Pandunia:  me bita le nyama kafe.
     Chinese:   Wǒ qǐng tā hē kāfēi. (我请他喝咖啡。)

 In Pandunia and Chinese, nouns can be singular or plural depending